text-machine-lab/uml_nlp_class_2018/hw1/README.md

 from the original version in the paper [\[2\]](https://arxiv.org/abs/1310.4546).
 This version randomly samples a word from the context window whereas the original version provides a separate training example for every word in the context window.
-It is possible, however, to implement the original version and you are encouraged to do so.
+It is possible, however, to implement the original version and you are encouraged to do so for an extra credit.

 The `__len__` method should return the total length of the dataset.
 Note that in our case the length of the dataset